anamariapanait10/StoreStockManagement/proiect/README.md

 A ticker was implemented using a thread that checks every second if a product has expired and if so it sets the status from "Not expired" to "Expired".

-I added a Requests class in gateway package in which I retrieved information about products that are not expired.
-I added a mapper for this products that uses Jackson Library to map the JSON retrieved from the API into NotExpiredProducts.
+I added a Requests class in gateway package in which I retrieved information about book products.
+I added a mapper for this products that uses Jackson Library to map the JSON retrieved from the API into EssentialProducts.
 Inside the Requests class I use HttpClient to connect to the api and get the data from there.